 The Research Division is committed to developing and enhancing the research skills of its faculty, fellows, residents, and students and to providing the resources and support needed to conduct state-of-the-art clinical, translational, and health services research.
 Consistently ranked in the top ten NIH-funded Emergency Medicine research programs in the country, the Division is home to a cadre of world-class clinician-scientists studying an array of conditions to advance medical knowledge, preserve health, and improve health care.

 We are committed to collaborative, multidisciplinary research across the entire translational spectrum.
-We are currently ranked second among departments of emergency medicine in the United States by the Blue Ridge Institute for Medical Research with respect to National Institutes of Health (NIH) funding, up from fifth the previous year.
+We are currently ranked within the top five among departments of emergency medicine in the United States by the Blue Ridge Institute for Medical Research with respect to National Institutes of Health (NIH) funding, up from fifth the previous year.
 Two of our faculty members are ranked among the top 20 investigators in Emergency Medicine.

 We have a portfolio of more than 30 awards totaling over $20 million.
 The portfolio includes four R01 grants, 2 U01 awards, an R03, a VA merit Award, 2 K23 grants and a variety of foundation funding.
 We are a leader in emergency care research training with a prestigious K12 program and our recently awarded T32 program to train emergency care research fellows, as well as three NIH Research Diversity Supplements.
 In addition our Emergency Medicine Research Training Program is a year-round training program for undergraduate post-baccalaureate, medical, and graduate students.